rdinch/MathResourceStudio-Help/docs/tutorials/custom-questions-editor.md

 - To remove a custom question from the collection, click the red X by a question in the grid.
 A warning will appear before the question and answer removed as this removal action is final and cannot be undone.

+!!! tip
-TIP: When working with text in the Question or Answer boxes, there is a right-click menu with the standard controls like Cut, Copy and Paste available.
+    When working with text in the Question or Answer boxes, there is a right-click menu with the standard controls like Cut, Copy and Paste available.
 The keyboard combinations Ctrl-x (Cut), Ctrl-c (Copy) and Ctrl-p (Paste) will also work in the text boxes.

 New